Neerhom/COM3D2.ModLoader/README.md

 **Note.
 ModLoader version 1.4.2 and above, REQUIRE game version 1.11 or higher.**

-Since Sybaris currently isn't able to load any mods via Sybaris/Gamedata folder, this patcher was made to fix that, by giving such functionality to Mod folder.
+Since Sybaris 2.1 currently isn't able to load any mods via Sybaris/Gamedata folder, this patcher was made to fix that, by giving such functionality to Mod folder.

-.ks files or scripts, are handled by the game in a different manner, which has not been changed for COM3D2, as such they can be loaded from Sybaris/Gamedata

-This enables loading of any files that game would call from it's .arc files from Mod folder, with exception of aforementioned .ks files.
-Loading of .ks files is currently unsupported, so you won't be able to load them if you're using Sybaris 2.1
+This enables loading of any files that game would call from it's .arc files from Mod folder.

+The patcher also enable loading of custom .arc files from Mod folder, but it should be unecessary.

+While ModLoader is capable of loading .ks files from Mod folder (added in ver 1.5) the handling of those is a bit special and those curious can read about it on [wiki page](https://github.com/Neerhom/COM3D2.ModLoader/wiki/Tech-behind-.arc-and-.ks-loading)

 The patcher also gives priority to the files loaded from Mod folder over those loaded from .arc files, meaning if two files have the same name the one from Mod will be loaded.